vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-With that feed job completed we can select 5 tracks with the highest popularity by using the [range()](../reference/query-language-reference.html) query operator:
+With that feed job completed, we can select 5 (`hitLimit`) tracks with the highest popularity by using the [range()](../reference/query-language-reference.html) query operator:

 <div class="pre-parent">